 Looking back I wish I had access to CBD.
 It would’ve definitely helped the cause.

 Let’s talk about why your experience with CBD Oil wasn’t a fluke, beginning with the research.

 I’m going to take you back in time to the 80s.

-A study published in 1981 look at the effects of CBD on insomniacs from 1972 to 1981.
-By the way, this research was done Sao Paulo, Brazil, of course, not in the United States.
+A study published in 1981 looks at the effects of CBD on insomniacs from 1972 to 1981.
+By the way, this research was done in Sao Paulo, Brazil, of course, not in the United States.

 In any case, participants were selected based on their history of difficulty sleeping.
 They had trouble falling asleep (at least 1 hour) and experienced poor sleep throughout the night.

 Over 5 weeks, the participants were given a capsule that contained either CBD or glucose or nitrazepam (a Benzodiazepine) at night.
 And, in the morning they had to complete a questionnaire.

 - overall, reported getting a good night’s sleep.